Title 19 Wisconsin Legal Advocacy

 The rules relating to Wisconsin Medicaid (Title 19) eligibility are complex.
 The system is currently set up in a manner that requires you to use your available assets to pay for health care before you can qualify for Medicaid.
 We believe that you should not have to choose between maintaining financial independence and qualifying for health coverage.

 Depending on the current state of your finances, your health, and your estate planning goals, we can discuss asset divestiture options and a variety of financial planning strategies.
 The Wisconsin estate planning attorneys at our firm have been providing Medicaid planning services to individuals throughout the Milwaukee area for decades.
-We stay on top of the rules relating to Title 19 eligibility, and we offer asset preservation strategies which are both legitimate and time-tested.
+We stay on top of the rules.
+While relating to Title 19 eligibility, we offer asset preservation strategies which are both legitimate and time-tested.

 To learn more about how we can assist with Medicaid planning and related elder law issues, please contact our office in Menomonee Falls.

 How to Live in a Nursing Home without Going Bankrupt

 The decision to move into a nursing home is difficult.
 Even for the well-off, paying for a facility is a financial burden many individuals and families cannot afford.